Serving Clinton Township and Surrounding Areas

 Dental Cleanings

-Dental hygienist will remove plaque and tartar buildup from the teeth.
-They also often polish the teeth to remove superficial stains and make the teeth smoother, which can help prevent plaque from accumulating as quickly. (as long as free of gum disease).
+A dental hygienist will remove plaque and tartar buildup from the teeth.
+They also often polish the teeth to remove superficial stains and make the teeth smoother, which can help prevent plaque from accumulating as quickly. (provided there is no active gum disease)

 X-Rays